-- 1. Provide a forum for sharing best practices among the MPOs and with New York State, federal, and other planning partners regarding climate change mitigation and adaptation, and sustainability. - 2.
-Provide input to regional, state, or federal planning processes, legislation, and outreach initiatives that address climate change mitigation and adaptation, transportation system resiliency, and sustainability in New York State. - Engage with partners and stakeholders, including NYSDOT, the New York State Department of Environmental Conservation (NYSDEC), and the New York State Energy Research and Development Authority (NYSERDA) to stay informed about and participate in ongoing statewide climate change and sustainability efforts, including the implementation of the Climate Leadership and Community Protection Act (CLCPA). - 4.
+- 1. Provide a forum for sharing best practices among the MPOs and with New York State, federal, and other planning partners regarding climate change mitigation and adaptation, resiliency planning, and sustainability. - 2.
+Provide input to regional, state, or federal planning processes, legislation, and outreach initiatives that address climate change mitigation and adaptation, transportation system resiliency, and sustainability in New York State. - 3.
+Engage with partners and stakeholders, including NYSDOT, the New York State Department of Environmental Conservation (NYSDEC), and the New York State Energy Research and Development Authority (NYSERDA) to stay informed about and participate in ongoing statewide climate change and sustainability efforts, including: - Implementation of the Climate Leadership and Community Protection Act (CLCPA); - National Electric Vehicle Infrastructure program (NEVI); - Carbon Reduction Program (CRP); and - Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) program. - 4.
 Produce technical guidance and resources about climate change mitigation and adaptation, transportation system resiliency, and sustainability actions for MPO staff. - 5.
 Assess data needs related to climate change across MPOs in New York State and elsewhere.

 - 1. Provide a Forum for Sharing Best Practices - A. Hold quarterly meetings (ideally, three web meetings and one in-person meeting, when possible), providing opportunities for partners from NYSDOT, NYSDEC, NYSERDA, and other organizations to present on their current and planned climate change, transportation system resiliency, and sustainability initiatives. - B. Continue to collaborate with the Bicycle and Pedestrian Working Group, Safety Working Group, Transit Working Group, and NYSDOT to undertake research on shared mobility and micromobility, including the safety implications in New York State and efforts to integrate with transit.
-This effort will include regularly updating the NYSAMPO shared mobility webpage. - 2.
-Provide Input to Planning Processes and Legislation - A. Provide comment letters on behalf of the Climate Change Working Group and NYSAMPO as needed. - B. Provide feedback and insight on developing policies and programs related to the CLCPA and monitor actions related to the Regional Low-Carbon Transportation
+This effort will include regularly updating the NYSAMPO shared mobility webpage.

+2. Provide Input to Planning Processes and Legislation